Azure/kubernetes-hackfest/labs/windows/labs/create-aks-cluster/README.md

     --os-type Windows \
     --name npwin \
     --kubernetes-version $K8SVERSION \
-    --node-count 1
+    --node-count 1 \
+    --no-wait
     ```
+    **NOTE: The above will take a few minutes.
+While that completes you can continue through the rest of this lab.
+You can verify when your node is ready by running 'kubectl get nodes' and look for a node named 'aksnpwin000000'.

-11. Get the Kubernetes config files for your new AKS cluster
+1. Get the Kubernetes config files for your new AKS cluster

     ```bash
     az aks get-credentials -n $CLUSTERNAME -g $RGNAME
     ```

-12. Verify you have API access to your new AKS cluster
+1. Verify you have API access to your new AKS cluster

-    > Note: It can take 5 minutes for your nodes to appear and be in READY state.
-You can run `watch kubectl get nodes` to monitor status.

     ```bash
     kubectl get nodes